 Father’s Day ideas for celebrity dads

-Spare a thought for the millions of Aussie dads who will wake up on Sunday, September 2 to breakfast in bed and a doona full of unwanted gifts.
+Spare a thought for the millions of Aussie dads who will wake up on the first Sunday in September to breakfast in bed and a doona full of unwanted gifts.
 When it comes to Father’s Day, nothing rewards the ‘World’s Best Dad’ more than spending quality time with him.

 We’ve rounded up some of the world’s most famous dads and suggested the perfect experiences to prove it’s the memories – not the thought – that counts.

 Oscar and Ava Jackman know what the sexiest man alive wants.
 And that’s a half-day session at The Australian Stunt Academy on the Gold Coast.
 After a near miss swooping in to the set of Oprah’s swansong tour of Australia, Hugh Jackman could do with a day learning how to finesse commando-style obstacle courses, swordplay and flying on wires.

 After his gaffe with the Dalai Lama last year, Karl’s brood could book a table at Mr Bones Pizzeria in the pretty seaside town of Airlie Beach.
 Following a day out on the reef, the owner assures us that at this restaurant at least, Karl can order “one with everything”.

 His wife may have banned him from walking around in his ‘budgie smugglers’, but there’s one place where the opposition leader’s preferred Aussie cossie reigns supreme and that’s the Heron Island Great Barrier Reef Swim.
 This annual three-kilometre race, held in October, circumnavigates the island over stunning coral reefs.